poopecoin/the-flush/README.md

-users connect a wallet holding $poope, check in once per day, and sometimes a flush happens.
+users connect a wallet holding $poope, check in once per day, and sometimes you get splashed.

 ## why this exists
 crypto lost excitement by asking too much.